Stranger6667/css-inline/bindings/python/README.md

 pip install css_inline
 ```

-Pre-compiled wheels for most popular platforms are provided.
-If your platform is not supported, you will need
+Pre-compiled wheels are available for most popular platforms.
-a Rust compiler to build this package from source.
-The minimum supported Rust version is 1.60.
+If not available for your platform, a Rust compiler will be needed to build this package from source.
+Rust version 1.60 or higher is required.

 ## Usage